 MAKE AN APPOINTMENT

-If you have any of the above symptoms or risk factors, book your appointment with Dr. Katia El Sibai.
+If you have any of the above symptoms or risk factors, book your appointment with our diabetes doctor, Dr. Katia El Sibai.

 Make an appointment at our diabetes clinic in Dubai

 Diabetes is a growing concern in the UAE and in the Middle East and North Africa region.
 In 2015, around 9.1% of adults aged 20-79 were labeled as diabetics, with over 40.6% of the cases being undiagnosed.

 In 2015, 19.3% (almost one in five people) of the UAE population between the ages of 20 and 79 were found to be diabetic, with over one million people living with the disease – placing the country 13th worldwide.
 It is also a regional concern with Bahrain, Saudi Arabia and Kuwait all featuring among the top fifteen countries in terms of prevalence of the disease worldwide.
 In UAE, the rate of prevalence is rising at a faster rate than the rest of the world and the number of people with diabetes is expected to double to 2.2 million by 2040.